• Diamond Home page

 What needs to be organised after microscope sessions?

-eBIC users complete a Diamond dewar dispatch form.
+eBIC users organise the return of dewars to their home institute by completing a Diamond dewar dispatch form.
 Dewars can be sent using Diamond's shipping agents.
 Diamond pay for sample shipping for UK users using Diamond shipping agents, 2 dewars per shift.
 Follow this link for details about returning a dewar.

 Data and processing at eBIC